krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 ## 6.1.2 &nbsp; Simple Hash Table Implementation

-Let's first consider the simplest case: **implementing a hash table using only an array**.
-In a hash table, each empty position in the array is called a <u>bucket</u>, and each bucket can store a key-value pair.
-Therefore, the query operation is to find the bucket corresponding to `key` and retrieve the `value` from the bucket.
+Let's start with the simplest case: **implementing a hash table with just an array**.
+In a hash table, each empty slot in the array is called a <u>bucket</u>, and each bucket can store one key-value pair.
+A lookup therefore consists of finding the bucket for `key` and reading the `value` stored there.

-So how do we locate the corresponding bucket based on `key`?
-This is achieved through a <u>hash function</u>.
-The role of the hash function is to map a larger input space to a smaller output space.
-In a hash table, the input space is all `key`s, and the output space is all buckets (array indices).
-In other words, given a `key`, **we can use the hash function to obtain the storage location of the key-value pair corresponding to that `key` in the array**.
+So how do we find the right bucket for a given `key`?
+We do this with a <u>hash function</u>.
+A hash function maps a larger input space to a smaller output space.
+In a hash table, the input space is the set of all `key`s, and the output space is the set of all buckets (array indices).
+In other words, given a `key`, **the hash function tells us where the corresponding key-value pair should be stored in the array**.

-When inputting a `key`, the hash function's calculation process consists of the following two steps:
+Given a `key`, computing the bucket index involves the following two steps:

-1. Calculate the hash value through a hash algorithm `hash()`.
+1. Use a hash algorithm `hash()` to compute a hash value.
-2. Take the modulo of the hash value by the number of buckets (array length) `capacity` to obtain the bucket (array index) `index` corresponding to that `key`.
+2. Take that hash value modulo the number of buckets (array length), `capacity`, to obtain the bucket (array index) `index` corresponding to the `key`.

 ```shell
 index = hash(key) % capacity
 ```

-Subsequently, we can use `index` to access the corresponding bucket in the hash table and retrieve the `value`.
+We can then use `index` to access the corresponding bucket in the hash table and retrieve the `value`.

-Assuming the array length is `capacity = 100` and the hash algorithm is `hash(key) = key`, the hash function becomes `key % 100`.
-Figure 6-2 shows the working principle of the hash function using `key` as student ID and `value` as name.
+Suppose the array length is `capacity = 100` and the hash algorithm is `hash(key) = key`.
+Then the hash function is `key % 100`.
+Figure 6-2 illustrates how this hash function works, using student ID as `key` and name as `value`.

 ![Working principle of hash function](hash_map.assets/hash_function.png){ class="animation-figure" }